 April 6, 2020: Well, it’s a rough ride for everyone with this pandemic affecting all of us.
 I was in Galway, Ireland for the last several months this year.
-I was going to stay until the end of May, but then the coronavirus came about and disrupted all our plans.
+I was going to stay until the end of May, but then Covid-19 came about and disrupted all our plans.
 I headed back as fast as I could back home.
 I’m here now and safe.
 While in Galway, I did write some music.
-One of the pieces that I composed while in Galway is called Floating Lakes It was officially released on April 3, 2020 on Apple Music, Spotify and other music digital formats.
-A review of the composition was reviewed by Kathy Parsons and you can read it at Kathy Parsons’ Review of Floating Lakes Link on Spotify at Spotify Floating Lakes and on Apple Music at Apple Music Floating Lakes
+One of the pieces that I composed while in Galway is called Floating Lakes.
+It was officially released on April 3, 2020 on Apple Music, Spotify and other musical digital formats.
+A review of the composition was reviewed by Kathy Parsons, and you can read it at Kathy Parsons’ Review of Floating Lakes.

 November 26, 2019: I just uploaded a new mix of my composition At the Center for mezzo soprano and orchestra.
 I did the editing and mixing in Digital Performer in Midi.
 I’ve used the Vienna Symphonic Library for the samples of the orchestra.
 It took a while to edit each measure for each instrument, but it well worth it.
 There’s 432 measures in this piece.
 The file that you can stream is a high quality file.
 It’s best to hear this with headphones.
 You can stream this file at At the Center for mezzo soprano and orchestra.
 Looking forward to my next projects that I’m working on.